Nouman1711/Biography/README.md

 # Biography
-Its just a biography for practise.
+Its just a biography  base website with simple code for practise.